My Favorite Games

 This game is so, so good, seriously.
 It's available on iOS.
 Play it.

 This game was fun alone, but if you actually used the batshit-insane setup of hooking up four GBAs to the Gamecube, It was an amazing game to play multiplayer.
+Very underrated.

 This game is just all around awesome.
 The first time I played it, it was me and my friends in his basement with nothing better to do, so we just passed the control after each level, and we got more and more amazed by the solutions as it went on.
 At times it was annoying to have my friends yelling at the screen, but other times the extra brainpower made some of the really hard puzzles more fun.

-I've spent hours on this game. but then again, who hasn't poured hours into a tetris game?
+I've spent hours on this game. but then again, who hasn't poured hours into a Tetris game?

 I don't know what it was about this game, but I couldn't put it down.
 It's pretty impenetrable at spots, a little buggy, and can be horribly frustrating, but there's just something about it that makes it a lot of fun.
 It's got a lot of charm to it.
 Also, I think that the localization on this game is a cut above what it was in the other Rune Factory or Harvest Moon games.